RaafatSobhy/dep_collector/README.md

 ## Usage

-Displays the required system libraries to install all your dependencies
+- Displays the required system libraries to install all your dependencies
+- Collect information of your working Operating system

 ## Development